-One of many challenges faced is that of "Blanket Weed" and water weed - both anchored to the bottom and floating on the surface.
+One of many challenges faced is that of "blanket weed" and water weed - both anchored to the bottom and floating on the surface.
 Various solutions have been tried with varying amounts of success.
 The number of "weed cuts" per year was doubled two years ago (from one to two).

-Working closely with the Environment Agency and AUG there should be regular cleanups of litter/debris in the river, and the riverbanks (including weeds/grass-cutting, and path maintenance, particularly on the occasions when the river level is dropped.
+Working closely with the Environment Agency and Ancholme Users Group, there should be regular cleanups of litter/debris in the river, and the riverbanks (including weeds/grass-cutting, and path maintenance) particularly on the occasions when the river level is dropped.

-There should be consideration of more rubbish bins and dog waste bins along the riverside, which need to be regularly emptied, repaired or replaced as and when needed, along with the strict enforcement of litter & dog fouling laws.
+Consideration should be given to the installation of more rubbish bins and dog waste bins along the riverside, which need to be regularly emptied, repaired or replaced as and when needed, along with the strict enforcement of litter & dog fouling laws.